-Present at this appeal hearing are , the complainant(s) in the original ethics hearing and his/her counsel (if any) , the respondent in the original ethics hearing and his/her counsel (if any) ; the original ethics hearing Chair, ; SIOR 's legal counsel, ; and SIOR's P rofessional Standards Staff Officer, APPEAL LIMITATIONS In this appeal hearing we will considereferred to as the appellant, who file forth, in writing, in the Request for A ed a Request for Appeal.
-The a , hereinafter ppeal is further limited to the basis set (Read the Request for Appeal of an Ethics Hearing Decision, SIOR- -PS Form 18, into the record.)
+Present at this appeal hearing are, the complainar the original ethics hearing and , the respondent in the original al ethics hearing and his/her counsel (if any) original ethics hearing Chair, ; SIOR's legal counsel, ; and SIOR's Profess ional Standards Staff Officer, APPEAL LIMITATIONS In this appeal bearing we will consider dor the arguments of horoinaftar der the arguments ofed a Request for Appeal.
+The appeal Appeal, which is as follows: (Read the Request for Appeal of an Ethics Hearing Decision, SIOR-PS Fo orm 18, into the record.)